MicrosoftDocs/azure-dev-docs/java/microprofile/cicd-microprofile.md

 1. Under **Container Repository**, select **New** next to the **Container Registry** field.

-1. In the right pane, fill out the **Add a Docker Registry service connection** dialog as follows:
+1. Fill out the **Add a Docker Registry service connection** dialog as follows:

    |Field|Value|
    |---|---|